 If you want your mature trees for an avenue, to create privacy or just to add beauty to your garden then here are some of our favourites

 Nb.
-Most of these large and mature trees are grown in our field and as such are only just becoming available from 1st November, hence they are being added to the website currently, if you don’t see the size you want do contact us for more details of the sizes on the usual 045 879170 or email@example.com
+Most of these large and mature trees are grown in our field and as such are only available from 1st November to the end of March, if you don’t see the size you want do contact us for more details of the sizes on the usual 045 879170 or email@example.com

 Fagus sylvatica Atropurpurea – Purple Beech Tree